TheServerBorn/J-29-Interface-Engine/README.md

 The enclosure is the work of its original creator and is not part of the J-29 Interface Engine software.

-J-29 can also be used with:
+Veyllisto can also be used with:

 - Custom computer cases
 - Repurposed PCs